-Are you looking for the perfect Alaska itinerary for your Alaska road trip?
-Well, you have definitely come to the right place!
+Are you looking for the perfect Alaska itinerary for a road trip?
+Well, you have come to the right place!

 Planning your trip to Alaska last minute?